The World Professional Billiards and Snooker Association Limited 2014 A source

 If the cue-ball is so obstructed from hitting a ball on by more than one ball not on:

-(i) the ball nearest to the cue-ball is considered to be the effective snookering ball; and
+(i) the ball nearest to the cue-ball is considered to be the effective

 (ii) should more than one obstructing ball be equidistant from the cue-ball, all such balls will be considered to be effective snookering balls.